-12.22 Training should highlight to relevant employees the importance of the contribution that they can individually make to the prevention and detection of ML and FT.
+12.22 Training should highlight to relevant employees the importance of the contribution that they can individually make to the prevention and detection of ML and FT and the risks of breaching TFS and PF sanctions.
 There is a tendency, in particular on the part of more junior employees, to mistakenly believe that the role they play is less pivotal than that of more senior colleagues.
 Such an attitude can lead to failures in the dissemination of important information because of mistaken assumptions that the information will have already been identified and dealt with by more senior colleagues.